C (programming language): Reserved words

 Most of the recently reserved words begin with an underscore followed by a capital letter, because identifiers of that form were previously reserved by the C standard for use only by implementations.
 Since existing program source code should not have been using these identifiers, it would not be affected when C implementations started supporting these extensions to the programming language.
 Some standard headers do define more convenient synonyms for underscored identifiers.
-The language previously included a reserved word called entry, but this was seldom implemented, and has now been removed as a reserved word.
+Some of those words were added as keywords with their conventional spelling in C23 and the corresponding macros were removed.

+Prior to C89, entry was reserved as a keyword.
+In the second edition of their book The C Programming Language, which describes what became known as C89, Kernighan and Ritchie wrote, "The ... [keyword] entry, formerly reserved but never used, is no longer reserved." and "The stillborn entry keyword is withdrawn."

 Operators

 C supports a rich set of operators, which are symbols used within an expression to specify the manipulations to be performed while evaluating that expression.
 C has operators for: